-Sound Insulation Testing – often referred to as Acoustic insulation or Acoustic Testing is designed to ascertain how well insulated certain building elements in a property are, so that the amount of noise is not at an unacceptable level to neighbours adjoining the property being tested.
-This ensures a good quality of life for those living in both properties and that the building also complies with Part E of the Building Regulations.
+Sound Insulation Testing – often referred to as Acoustic insulation or Acoustic Testing, is designed to ascertain how well insulated certain building elements in a property are.
+The amount of noise should be an acceptable level to neighbours in adjoining properties.
+This ensures a good quality of life for those living in both properties and the building will also comply with Part E of the Building Regulations.

-There are various scenarios whereby you will almost certainly have to get Sound Insulation Testing.
-These scenarios include:
+You will almost certainly have to get Sound Insulation Testing if:

 - New developments being built that contain more than one dwelling/flat.